Protect & Support Your Gum Health

 Periodontics is a dental specialty that focuses on supporting and protecting your gums against disease.
 Periodontal disease, also known as gum disease, can affect your oral and overall health, thus why treatment is crucial to protect your smile and its foundation.

 The cleaning of calculus, also known as tartar, is a major component of treating gum disease.
 However, changes in the patient’s behavior are just as important.
-Ensuring your dental hygiene habits are up to par is critical in gum disease treatment.
+Making sure your dental hygiene habits are up to par is critical in the treatment of gum disease.

 Stages of Gum Disease